 Note: Oregon State University Extension Service employees are among the tens of thousands of Oregonians who have been evacuated due to the wildfires.
-Here are a few of their stories.
+Here are three of their stories.

 TALENT, Ore. – It was about noon on Tuesday, Sept.
 8, when Gordon Jones first heard about a fire that was heading north from Ashland.